sabbir-rupom/laravel-domain-oa-boilerplate/README.md

 * Create new middleware: `php artisan domain:new:middleware DomainName MiddlewareName`

 * Create new model: `php artisan domain:new:model DomainName ModelName`
-    * If you wish to create a create-table-migration file as well: `php artisan domain:new:model DomainName ModelName -m`
+    * If you wish to create a create-table-migration file as well: `php artisan domain:new:model DomainName ModelName --m`

 * Create new migration: `php artisan domain:new:migration DomainName name_table_migration`
     * You can use the options like `--create` , `--table` , `--path` command options like the existing `make:migration` command structure